 The good news is, with Calre desks you won't need to!
 Alpha, Sigma and Omega consoles come with Bluefin High Density Signal Processing (HDSP) as standard.
 Bluefin is a unique, highly evolved DSP system which can provide up to 480 channel processing paths on one DSP card.
-Bluefin also enables all the Main outputs and Groups to be 5.1 surround, and the ability to work with many 5.1 channels, Calrec's Surround Spill panel provides comprehensive and independent control of the signals of a 5.1 channel.
+Bluefin also enables all the Main outputs and Groups to be 5.1 surround, and the ability to work with many 5.1 channels, Calrec's Surround Spill panel provides comprehensive and independent control of the Some manufacturers make L/R. Ls/Rs.
+Center and LFE signals of a 5.1 channel.